RogelioMtz/Go-WarehouseServer/README.md

 # Go-WarehouseServer

-Go-WarehouseServer is a simple HTTP server written in Go for managing warehouse items.
+Go-WarehouseServer is a basic HTTP server written in Go for managing warehouse items.
 It uses the Gorilla Mux router for handling HTTP requests.

 ## Features
 - Add new warehouse items